-Civic Leadership Community priority Intended public value outcome or impact CL3 - Accountability and good Funds are managed with full, accurate and timely disclosure of governance financial information relating to the Council.
+Civic Leadership Community priority Intended public value outcome or impact , , Funds are managed with full, accurate and timely disclosure of governance financial information relating to the Council.
 Town Grant funds are maximised by seeking the greatest possible benefit to the community within the available monetary resources.

-Economic Community priority Intended public value outcome or impact people to our local activity centres To connect businesses, community groups, residents to gain a strong sense of place by activating public spaces and local activity centres to gain an inclusive, engaged and empowered community.
+Economic Community priority Intended public value outcome or impact through place planning and To connect businesses, community groups, residents to gain a strong sense of place by activating public spaces and local activity centres to gain an inclusive, engaged and empowered community.

-Environment Community priority Intended public value outcome or impact natural environment Protect and enhance the natural environment by environmental sustainability, conserve and support the creation of more green space and shaded areas in the Town.
+Environment Community priority Intended public value outcome or impact nama environnem Protect and enhance the natural environment by environmental sustainability, conserve and support the creation of more green space and shaded areas in the Town.

-Social Community priority Intended public value outcome or impact S3 - Facilitating an inclusive community that celebrates diversity.
-Funds used for organisations to facilitate an inclusive community through local celebrations including food markets, local performances from culturally diverse artists, multicultural art exhibitions, sporting events and storytelling.
-S4 - Improving access to arts, history, culture, and education.
+Social Community priority Intended public value outcome or impact community that celebrates diversity.
+Funds used for organisations to facilitate an inclusive community through local celebrations including food markets, local performances from culturally diverse artists, multicultural art exhibitions, sporting events and storytelling. history, culture, and education.
 To support local organisations and individuals to deliver services and initiatives that encourage awareness of arts, history, culture, and education.